Vanlightly/kafka-tlaplus/kafka_data_replication/kraft/v3.5/README.md

 # Kafka replication TLA+ specification and prose description

+This directory contains:

-This directory contains a [TLA+ specification](kafka_replication_v3_5.tla) of the Kafka replication protocol as of version 3.5.
+1. A [TLA+ specification](kafka_replication_v3_5.tla) of the Kafka replication protocol as of version 3.5.
+2. A [protocol description](description/0_kafka_replication_protocol.md) written in English prose with diagrams.

+It is recommended to read the protocol description before delving into the TLA+.

+## Protocol description

+The protocol description should be complete enough to understand the logical design of the replication protocol.

 ## TLA+ specification

-Be warned, this is a large specification.
+Be warned, this is a large specification which covers almost the entire protocol design rather than a highly abstracted version.

 ### The files